 I understand.
 I know.
 I know why someone puts a needle into their vein the first time.
 I know.
 I know what it is like to be clawing out of your own skin, desperately wanting to not be.
 There is an illusion behind that longing, the illusion of safety.
 There is never going to be safety in this life; I see no guarantee in any holy text I’ve studied regarding either safety or comfort.
 We are guaranteed freedom, not safety.

-During my holiday into the world of public school, I met some extraordinary people who are still my students today.
-One boy, my darling Richard, a soldier even as a young man, has had an amazing career despite the entire deck stacked against him.
-When he chose to overcome the tradition of poverty in his family by signing up with the army his mother tried to stop him by hiding his social security card.
+During my Roman Holiday into the world of public school, I met some extraordinary people who are still my students today.
+One boy, my darling Richard, a soldier even as a young man, has had an amazing life despite the entire deck stacked against him.
+When he chose to overcome the tradition of poverty in his family by signing up with the army, which, for him, was a dream come true, his mother tried to stop him by hiding his social security card.
 Richard, in despair, reached out to me; he had hidden under a bridge all night.
 I told him he damn well did have a social security number and that it did not fucking matter if he had a card.
-Another of my former students, a genius from the get-go, and handsome as hell to boot, went on to become a professor, as well as the coach for the girls basketball team in his off time from professorhood.
-He also managed to write a successful book about Thai food.
-When he published it, I gave him a snapshot of one of the only student papers I’d kept from that period of my life – a analysis he’d written, a Venn diagram.
-“Mrs. Steiner, he wrote to me, I was already thinking then how I think now.”
-Yes, of course he had been.
+Another of my former students, a genius from the get-go, and handsome as hell to boot, became a professor, as well as the coach for the girls basketball team.
+He wrote a book about Thai food married a beautiful woman also from Thailand, and has a near obsessive devotion to the LA Lakers.
+His family may have been poor, but they had dignity.
+Mark was an exception, though.
+When Mark published his book, I gave him a snapshot of one of the only student papers I’d kept from that period of my life – a analysis he’d written.
+“Mrs. Steiner,” he wrote to me, “I was already thinking then how I think now.”
+Yes.